 They tend to be strong-willed cats, unpredictable, and independent.
-Real “cat’s cat”, if you will.
+Real “cat’s cats”, if you will.
 But, as mentioned above, this is just a broad guideline and will not always hold completely true.
 All cats will have their own inherent traits.

-These type of cats are located all around the world. consequently, many humans own Tortoiseshell cats or know someone who does.
+These type of cats are located all around the world.
+Consequently, many humans own Tortoiseshell cats or know someone who does.